Melliti-Ounaissa/SSAD-TP1/Readme.md

-to install te necessary package for the interface: pip install -r requirements.txt
+To install te necessary packages for the interface: pip install -r requirements.txt